sibasish14/Competitve_Programming/README.md

 * Codeforces - [sibasish_14](www.codeforces.com/profile/sibasish_14)
 * LinkedIn - [Sibasish Ghosh](https://www.linkedin.com/in/sibasish-ghosh-b9292615b)

-** like what you see then give it a :star2:
+** like what you see, then give it a :star2:

 :smile: :smile: